St Helens & District Football Combination: History

 In the 1930s the most popular cup venue was Peasley Cross Rec, but since the loss of the ground due to industrial building several well-known venues were used; e.g. British Rail, (Penlake Sutton), Beecham's (Sutton Road), Greenall Whitley (Alder Hey Road) and at each ground, the attendance was outstanding.
 Finally at the eventual loss of these grounds the Hospital Cup Final which had become the Combination's F.A.
 Cup was held at St Helens Town Hoghton Road, but sadly, as progress is inevitable the “Town Ground” is no longer available, but up to the present moment Prescot Cables have come to the rescue and the Hospital Cup Final at Valerie Park Prescot has now become a very popular venue.

-Going back to the pre-war years many talented clubs have graced the local Pitches.
-Names Like, British Sidac, Greenalls FC, Haydock C&B Recs, Haydock Villa (who in 1937/38 won 5 Trophies), Derbyshire Hill Rovers, Holy Cross, Holy Trinity, Beechams and Pilkingtons to name but a few.
-Even during the war years, football still was organised by the Combination, but only with a struggle as it was dramatically short of clubs and players.
-League rules were annulled so a “Home Guard” section was formed to accommodate up to eight clubs at one spell, following the World War II things got back to normal.
-Alf Moran was a long serving Chairman with popular secretary Jock Craig, the President was Tom Gordon MBE.
-Other officials to the present day, as Ernie Worrall, the Combination founder said, the four stalwarts of any league were.
-President, Chairman, Secretary and Treasurer, many well-known local figures have filled these roles over the years namely Presidents: John Marsh, Hugh Collins, Harry Wimpenny, Tom Gordon, Gerald Seddon and Latterly Bert Rawsthorne.
-Chairmen have included Harry Thompson, Arthur Fenton, Gus Atkins, Alf Moran, Gil Ryan, and the present incumbent Eric Bond.
-The job of Secretary, never easy, has been magnificently carried out by Ernie Worrall, Peter Smith, E Bradbury, R Williams, Ernie Baines, Jim Craig, David Watkins & the final secretary Robert Deakin.
-Treasurers have included W Leyland, Roddie Winstanley, Harry Wimpenny, John May, Jim Craig, J Dutton, Gil Ryan, Derek Roughley and the last man in office Derek Cleveland.
+In the pre-war years, local clubs included British Sidac, Greenalls FC, Haydock C&B Recs, Haydock Villa (who won five trophies in the 1937–38 season), Derbyshire Hill Rovers, Holy Cross, Holy Trinity, Beechams, and Pilkingtons.
+During World War II, the Combination continued to organize football, though operations were limited due to a shortage of clubs and players.
+Official league rules were suspended, and a "Home Guard" section was formed to accommodate up to eight clubs.
+Following World War II, regular league operations resumed.

+Alf Moran served as a long-term chairman alongside secretary Jock Craig and President Tom Gordon, MBE.
+Subsequent presidents have included John Marsh, Hugh Collins, Harry Wimpenny, Tom Gordon, Gerald Seddon, and Bert Rawsthorne.
+Chairmen have included Harry Thompson, Arthur Fenton, Gus Atkins, Alf Moran, Gil Ryan, and Eric Bond.
+The role of secretary has been held by Ernie Worrall, Peter Smith, E. Bradbury, R. Williams, Ernie Baines, Jim Craig, David Watkins, and Robert Deakin, while W. Leyland, Roddie Winstanley, Harry Wimpenny, John May, Jim Craig, J. Dutton, Gil Ryan, Derek Roughley, and Derek Cleveland have served as treasurers.

 Final Seasons

-The Combination which comprised 15 clubs at end went from strength to strength since its formation, well over three quarters of a century ago to eventually decline, folding in 2016 due to lack of teams.
-It helped hundreds of young, and not so young footballers to get their feet on the ladders to success and is a perfect example of the well-known phrase: